-STEPHANIE COLTRIN-BEYRIES (General Manager/Casting Director/Resident Artist) directed Rubicon’s Ovation-nominated production of The Last Five Years; You Are Here for Rubicon’s Plays-in-Progress series; and The Santaland Diaries with Brian McDonald.
+STEPHANIE COLTRIN-BEYRIES (Associate Producer/Casting Director) directed Rubicon’s Ovation-nominated production of The Last Five Years; You Are Here for Rubicon’s Plays-in-Progress series; and The Santaland Diaries with Brian McDonald.
 She previously served as Artistic Director for the Civic Light Opera of South Bay Cities and the Hermosa Beach Playhouse.
 Stephanie is also Associate Festival Director for Shakespeare by the Sea, and is Artistic Associate for Little Fish Theatre.
 Favorite directing credits include Miss Saigon (Ovation nomination for directing and winner for Best Musical), Who’s Afraid of Virginia Woolf?(Garland Award nomination), Seussical (Broadway World Award for Best Director), Art, Jesus Christ Superstar (Stage Scene LA Award for Best Director), Oklahoma, A Midsummer Night’s Dream, Godspell, She Loves Me (Stage Scene LA Award, Director of the Year), Private Lives, Blithe Spirit, Steel Magnolias, Bach at Leipzig, The Weir, Stones in His Pockets, King Lear, Julius Caesar, Romeo and Juliet, Barefoot in the Park, Wait Until Dark, Moonlight and Magnolias, Manson’s Girls, Oswald: the Actual Interrogation, King John, Sylvia, Come Back to the Five and Dime Jimmy Dean, Jimmy Dean, The Tempest and Hamlet.

 KATHARINE FARMER (Director of International Programming) recently received an Indy Award for her direction of Last Train To Nibroc by Arlene Hutton at Rubicon Theatre Company in Ventura, California, which was dubbed a Critic’s Pick in The Los Angeles Times, and also received an Ovation Award nomination for Best Production of a Play.
 She has subsequently been invited to return to Rubicon to direct the rest of the trilogy, returning in January 2016 for See Rock City.
 Katharine has just returned from New York having directed Carey Crim’s short play Glamping at the Samuel French Off Off Broadway Festival and is currently directing an adaptation of The Importance of Being Earnest at The Dominion Theatre, London, as a charity fundraiser for the Duchenne Research Fund.
 Katharine is the company director of theatre company Dead Posh Productions, which she set up in 2012 to take Still Life (also known as Brief Encounter) to the Edinburgh Fringe Festival.
 While producing a Plays in Progress writing development series at Rubicon in 2013, Katharine discovered 23.5 Hours (now renamed Conviction) also by Carey Crim, which she later directed.
 Katharine then became the Assistant Director to Scott Schwartz on 23.5 Hours/Conviction on a co-production between Bay Street Theatre in Sag Harbor NY and Rubicon.
 She has served as Associate Producer and Assistant Director to Rubicon Artistic Director James O’Neil on the Off-Broadway production of Lonesome Traveler, which ran at 59E59 in New York earlier this year; and in 2014 was Assistant Director to Jenny Sullivan on the Off-Broadway production of Wiesenthal at The Acorn in Theatre Row.
 Katharine has been the assistant to Sir Trevor Nunn on his acclaimed production of Scenes from a Marriage at the St. James Theatre, which starred Olivia Williams and Mark Bazeley.
 Katharine is a graduate of the University of Warwick.